zero-plusplus/CustomHotkey.ahk/README.md

 ### **Origin of coordinates**
 Set the following string to set the specified point as the origin of coordinates.

 * `"monitor"`, `"screen"` : Set the origin to the top left corner of the active monitor.
-You can change the target monitor by specifying the following suffixes such as `"monitor-primary"`
+You can change the target monitor by specifying the following suffix such as `"monitor-primary"`
   * `-<number>` : Target the monitor with the specified number. e.g. `"monitor-1"`
   * `-primary` : Target the primary monitor. e.g. `"monitor-primary"`
 * `"window"` : Set the origin to the top left corner of the active window
 * `"mouse"` : Set the origin to the top left of the mouse cursor
 * `"caret"` : Set the origin to the top left of the caret (input position)

-The position of the origin can be adjusted by adding the following suffixes such as `"window-top-center"`.
+The position of the origin can be adjusted by adding the following suffix such as `"window-top-center"`.
 If omitted, the same as when `-top-left` is specified.

 * `-top-left`
 * `-top-center`, `-top`